Top of the page

-Angina is a symptom of coronary artery disease, or heart disease.
+Angina is a symptom of coronary artery disease.
 For most people, it feels like chest pain or pressure.
 Some people feel other symptoms.
 These symptoms include pain, pressure, or a strange feeling in the back, neck, jaw, or upper belly, or in one or both shoulders or arms.

 To track your symptoms, write down: